TVANISH002/diabetes-risk-screening-ml/README.md

 # Diabetes Risk Screening using Machine Learning

-This project is an end-to-end machine learning application that predicts the risk of diabetes based on patient health indicators.
-The goal of this project is to demonstrate how a machine learning model can be taken from raw data to a usable application with proper evaluation, interpretation, and deployment.
+This project is a complete machine learning application that predicts the risk of diabetes based on basic patient health information.
+The main goal of this project is to show how a machine learning model can be built, evaluated, and converted into a working application that people can actually use.

-The project emphasizes practical ML system design rather than just model training.
+Instead of focusing only on model accuracy, this project focuses on the **end-to-end ML workflow** — data preprocessing, model training, evaluation, decision thresholding, and deployment using a simple user interface.

-This application is built for learning and demonstration purposes only and is not intended to provide medical advice.
+This project is created for **learning and demonstration purposes only** and is not intended to provide medical advice.

----
+## What This Application Does

+The application allows a user to enter basic health details such as glucose level, BMI, age, and insulin values.
+Based on these inputs, the machine learning model estimates the **probability of diabetes risk**.

+The app then:
+- Shows the predicted risk as a probability value
+- Categorizes the result into **Lower Risk**, **Moderate Risk**, or **Higher Risk**
+- Displays basic information about the model and evaluation metrics
+- Warns the user when medically invalid values (like zero glucose or BMI) are entered

+This simulates how a real-world **screening or decision-support tool** might work.

 ## Problem Statement

-Diabetes is a chronic condition that benefits from early screening and risk awareness.
-Using historical patient data, this project aims to build a binary classification model that estimates whether a person is at higher or lower risk of diabetes based on medical features such as glucose level, BMI, age, and insulin.
+Diabetes is a long-term condition where early screening can help with preventive care.
+Using historical patient data, this project builds a **binary classification model** that predicts whether a person is likely to be at higher or lower risk of diabetes.

 Target definition:
-- 1 → Higher diabetes risk
+- `1` → Higher diabetes risk
-- 0 → Lower diabetes risk
+- `0` → Lower diabetes risk

----

 ## Dataset

-The project uses the PIMA Indians Diabetes dataset, which contains patient-level medical attributes:
+The project uses the **PIMA Indians Diabetes dataset**, which contains medical data for female patients.
+The dataset includes the following features:

 - Pregnancies
 - Glucose